Regulatory radar · med spas & injectors

 One missed rule can cost you your license.

-Med Spa Radar watches all 50 state legislatures, the FDA, and the Federal Register for GLP-1 compounding and scope-of-practice changes — then tells you, in plain language, what changed and exactly what to do.
+Med Spa Radar watches all 50 state legislatures, the FDA, and the Federal Register for GLP-1 compounding and scope-of-practice changes — then tells you, in plain language, what changed and exactly what to do — before it costs you.

 Live · the radarview all →